-- An abstract data type (ADT) provides the programmer with a convenient "container" for storing data. - For instance, a list is an abstraction for a container of ordered elements that can grow as we add more elements to it. - Typically, ADTs are implemented within a library of code (e.g., Java RE). - The programmer interacts with the ADT by calling various methods on it.
+- An abstract data type (ADT) provides the programmer with a convenient "container" for storing data. - For instance, a list is an abstraction for a container of ordered elements that can grow as we add more elements to it. - The programmer interacts with the ADT by calling various methods on it.